Nike and Adidas square off for Brazil World Cup in ongoing brand battle

 "It's not easy to evaluate (next year's) collections.
 Adidas is definitely putting a lot of effort into winning lost ground, but a company like Nike won't rest on its laurels," said Hans Allmendinger, head of marketing for German sporting goods retailer Sport2000.

-Adidas has forecast record 2014 football sales of over 2 billion euros and aims to boost group sales to 17 billion euros ($23 billion) in 2015.
+Adidas has forecast record 2014 soccer sales of over 2 billion euros and aims to boost group sales to 17 billion euros ($23 billion) in 2015.

-U.S. Nike, meanwhile, only entered the football market in 1994.
+U.S. Nike, meanwhile, only entered the soccer market in 1994.
 But already it has several major partnerships with clubs, including English champions Manchester United.

 The owner of the distinctive 'swoosh' or tick logo, does not give forecasts for individual sport categories, but it is predicting group sales of up to $30 billion by 2015 - suggesting it thinks it can put in a sufficiently strong performance during the World Cup to stretch its global lead over the German company - and maybe beat it at home too.

-In Nike's first fiscal quarter of 2013, ended August31, it posted an 8 percent jump in sales in Europe.
+In Nike's first fiscal quarter of 2013, ended Aug.31, it posted an 8 percent jump in sales in Europe.
 Over the same period, Adidas' European sales fell 7 percent.

 AMBUSH MARKETING